 4) Pending Charges Certificate (“Certificato dei Carichi Pendenti”)

 It contains all pending criminal proceedings which has not been defined yet through an irrevocable action of a Judge.
 It is commonly required for administrative use or work.

 Italians as well as foreigners can apply for such certificates to prove their criminal record history in the country.

 The office in charge for issuing these criminal records in Italy is the Prosecutor’s Office of the Court.

 The General Criminal Records Certificate, the Criminal and Civil Certificates of Good Conduct can be requested to any Court in Italy.
-The Pending Charges Certificate, on the contrary, can only be applied for at the Court of the place where the applicant has officially registered his/her residence.
+However, the Pending Charges Certificate, can only be applied for at the Court of the place where the applicant has officially registered his/her residence.

 Validity and Scope of the Certificates

 The mentioned certificates have a 6-month-validity and can be requested for several reasons, including labor migration, adoption or citizenship.
 Furthermore, they might be required for administrative purposes.